 dd if=path/to/imageFile.img of=/dev/diskX

 Thanks to Antti Koponen.

-Once you have successfully written the IMG file to the SD, you have to plug the card into the R-Pi and restart.
+Once you have successfully written the IMG file to the micro-SD, plug the card into the R-Pi and reboot the microcomputer.

-- Louis DeRobertis reports that some HDMI to VGA converters do not give enough power to the screen.
+- Louis DeRobertis reports that some HDMI to VGA converters do not give enough power to the screen – it will remain blank.

 - Never halt or reboot the Pi by powering it off (some Raspberry Pi boards are reported to be prone to filesystem corruption); use SSH instead (with the

 You can of course schedule a cronjob which will turn off or reboot the Pi gracefully as well.